igarash1/spring-scala/README.md

+# *Under development*
+I got in touch with Paul Snively, [who took over the project from Pivotal](https://github.com/spring-attic/spring-scala) and started [a new project by darcs](https://hub.darcs.net/psnively/spring-scala), and turns out it's been not maintained anymore for many years.
+I'm trying to bring the system current in this repository, but there should be still dozen issues to be able to use them.
+Any contribution would be appreciated and feel free to open issues/PRs!

 # Spring Scala

 The goal of Spring Scala is to make it easier to use the Spring framework in Scala.